VladSteopoaie/ARPspoofing-TCPhijaking/README.md

 ~~~SNIP~~~
 ```

-So the `middle` intercepted the packets between the `server` and `client`.
-It hijaked the connection and appended a message ('-middle') for each packet it captured.
+So the `middle` intercepted the packets between the `server` and `client`, it hijaked the connection and appended a message ('-middle') for each packet it captured.

 Note: if the communication is not working and the `client` is hanging, try restarting the hijack.py script.